Participating in a clinical trial can offer several benefits:

 nshctrials@gmail.com

-Had a diagnosis of heart failure?
+Do you have a diagnosis of heart failure?

 Had an Echocardiogram in the last 12 months?